csc-training/summerschool/mpi/docs/04-collectives.md

 </div>

-# Vector version of MPI_Scatter
+# Vector version of scatter

 MPI_Scatterv(`sendbuf`{.input}, `sendcounts`{.input}, `displs`{.input}, `sendtype`{.input}, `recvbuf`{.output}, `recvcount`{.input}, `recvtype`{.input}, `root`{.input}, `comm`{.input})
-  : Scatters a buffer in parts to all tasks in a group.
+: Sends data from the root process to all other processes of the group

+- Data is scattered in portions given by `sendcounts` and `displs`

 # Scatterv example